-This post provides complete information on the job description of a research scientist, to help you learn the work they do.
+This post provides complete information on the research scientist job description and career, to help you learn the work they do.

 It highlights the key duties, tasks, and responsibilities that commonly define the research scientist work description.

-It also presents the major requirements candidates for the research scientist role are expected to meet to be hired, as well as the expected salary for the job.
+You will discover the major requirements that candidates for the research scientist role are expected to meet to be hired, as well as the expected salary for the job.

 What Does a Research Scientist Do?

-The research scientist is responsible for performing research studies in the laboratory and on test farms; they keep detailed notes, laboratory notebooks and equipment logs.
+The research scientist job description entails performing research studies in the laboratory and on test farms.

-They prepare technical reports, summarizing test results, and making recommendations based on the findings of their studies.
+Research scientists prepare technical reports, summarize test results, and make recommendations based on the findings of their studies.

 Their duties also involve conducting laboratory tests to give results that are vital in determining whether a treatment will be effective, safe or both.